bitcoinfacts/glacierprotocol.github.io/_docs/deposit/generate-cold-storage-data.md

     1. Generate computer entropy:
         1. Type "COMPUTER ENTROPY" into both computers' Quarantined Scratchpads.
-        (This is a descriptive heading to keep your notes organized and minimize risk of error.)
+        This is a descriptive heading to keep your notes organized and minimize risk of error.
         1. Make sure you are in the `glacier` folder:
            ```
            $ cd ~/glacier
            ```
         1. **On the Q1 computer** enter the following command.
-You'll need to supply the number of keys required for your multisignature withdrawal policy (4 by default).
+You'll need to supply the number of keys required for your multisignature withdrawal policy (4 by default):
            <pre>
            $ ./glacierscript.py entropy --num-keys <span class="primary">number-of-keys-here</span>
            </pre>